vighneshgawad/flask-app/README.md

 # flask-app
-This is blogging app created using flask
+This is blog application created using Python Flask micro-framework

 # What I learned
 * Flask